Forricide/still-feel-alive/Chapter 9.md

 "This is what it's like?"

-"What do you mean by 'this'?"
+"What does 'this' refer to?"

 "Being a... cape."